phirippu/instrument-simulation/README.md

 Also, it has these records:
 - `Gun_energy_MeV` - the primary energy of each particle, MeV
-- `Gun_angle_deg` - the angle of incidence with respect to the axis defined in a macro file by `/gun/tune/axis x y z`, degrees
+- `Gun_angle_deg` - the angle of incidence with respect to the primary axis defined in a macro file by `/gun/tune/axis x y z`, degrees
 - `Gun_theta_deg` and `Gun_phi_deg` are the angular coordinates of the incident momentum vector in degrees.
 It is useful, e.g., when one wants to quantify non-normal incidence effects or analyze degrader influence.
 - `Src_theta_deg` and `Src_phi_deg` are the angular coordinates of the incident point location in degrees.
 This is useful, e.g., when one wants to limit the incident aperture in post-processing or quantify the solid angular acceptance of the particle instrument.

 If you need something else, do not hesitate to contact me and describe your idea.
 Adding another field may benefit everyone.

 ### "Simulation Data"
 Has several metadata about the simulation.
+- `Particle` - the particle name, e.g., 'proton'
+- `Particle Number` - number of simulated particles
+- `Distribution` - particle energy distribution, if available
+- `Shape` - radiating shape, if available
+- `Radius` - radiating sphere radius, if available
+- `Energy Type` - energy distribution type, if available
+- `Angular Distribution` - angular distribution type, if available
+- `Energy Min`, `Energy Mid`, `Energy Max` - energy settings given in the command line or by a macro command
+- `Energy Alpha` - power law index, if applicable
+- `Min Theta`, `Max Theta`, `Min Phi`, `Max Phi` - boundaries of angular coordinates of primary source points
+- `X`, `Y`, and `Z` are source direction vector coordinates, or `generatorAction->GetParticleGun()->GetCurrentSource()->GetAngDist()->GetDirection()`.
+- `Xa`, `Ya`, and `Za` are the coordinates of the primary axis; see above.

-Each thread fills all the field values; thus, to obtain the total particle number, one may want to use
+Each thread fills all the field values.
+Most values are constant across threads.
+Thus, to obtain the total particle number, one may want to use
 ```python
 import uproot
 import numpy as np